PixelsCamp/docs/HACKATHON.md

 ![Image](https://raw.githubusercontent.com/PixelsCamp/docs/master/img/taikai-challenge.png)

-From there you need provide a title for your project, an intro (it will be used in the listings) and a full description of what you're planning to build with your team.
+From there you need provide a title for your project, an intro (it will be used in the listings) and a description of what you're planning to build with your team.

 ![Image](https://raw.githubusercontent.com/PixelsCamp/docs/master/img/taikai-create-project.png)
 ![Image](https://raw.githubusercontent.com/PixelsCamp/docs/master/img/taikai-create-team.png)